Higher Tier closed for applications on 13 April 2018.

 - the payments you could receive and how this scheme benefits the environment

 - the rules and conditions

-Use Higher Tier and Mid Tier guidance on options, supplements and capital items documents or the CS grant finder:
+Use the Higher Tier and Mid Tier options, supplements and capital items documents or the CS grant finder:

-- to understand the rules for each option, supplement and capital item
+- to understand the rules for the options, supplements and capital items

 Use the conversion guidance if: